-Parental samples are required to complete interpretation of variants identified in the ABCC8 and KCNJ11 genes so we ask that parental samples be sent with the proband sample.
-Please contact the lab when sending the sample so we confirm its receipt.
+Because interpretation of variants identified in these genes often depends on inheritance pattern, parental samples are strongly recommended and should ideally be submitted with the proband sample.
+Please contact the lab when sending the sample/s so we confirm its receipt.

 TAT